 The research process can be daunting.
 Where do you start?
 Research is an iterative process - research questions may evolve as you dive into the scholarly literature; if your project involves collecting data, your literature review may take different shapes as you determine prominent themes.
 Here are a few tips and strategies to get started.

-Use the menu items at the top of this page to discover potentially relevant resources to search.
+Use the menu items on this page to discover potentially relevant resources to search.

 When you find a promising resource, try the following strategies to find additional material: